autowarefoundation/autoware-documentation/docs/contributing/documentation-guidelines/index.md

 ### 2. Run mkdocs in your local environment

 Instead of creating a PR, you can use `mkdocs` to build the Autoware Documentation website on your local computer.
-Assuming that you are using Ubuntu OS, run the following to install required libraries.
+Assuming that you are using Ubuntu OS, run the following to install the required libraries.

 ```
 sudo apt install -y mkdocs